-- ► Remember to have fun this week! - Arrive at contest site by mid-afternoon on Sunday, especially if you are new to the contest, so you can see how things are set up. - ► Unpack your shipment immediately, checking for any damage or breakage.
-(Home improvement stores are 15-20 minutes away.) - ▶ Begin to set up your bench-scale demonstration.
+- Remember to have fun this week! - Arrive at contest site by mid-afternoon on Sunday, espectively you can see how things are set up. - Unpack your shipment immediately, checking for any damage or breakage.
+(Home improvement stores are 15-20 minutes away.) - Begin to set up your bench-scale demonstration.
 WERC will provide mounting materials for you to hang your poster on the wall of the booth. - Attend the Flash Talks, opening dinner, welcome meeting, and safety briefing (mandatory).